pandas-dev/pandas/doc/source/io.rst

    df = pd.read_csv('foo.csv', index_col=0, parse_dates=True)
    df

-   # These are python datetime objects
+   # These are Python datetime objects
    df.index

 It is often the case that we may want to store date and time data separately,